jomirusergiu/R_DesignPatterns_GOF/README.md

 - Factory Method - creates objects without specifying the exact class to create.
 - Prototype - creates objects by cloning an existing object.
 - Singleton - restricts object creation for a class to only one instance.

+Structural Patterns concern class and object composition.
+They use inheritance to compose interfaces and define ways to compose objects to obtain new functionality.

+- Adapter - allows classes with incompatible interfaces to work together by wrapping its own interface around that of an already existing class.

 Theese aren’t all of them, so don’t go with yelling right away, i’ll add the rest of em as fast as possible, just have some patience, thank you.